Sulaxan/flora/README.md

 ### Installing

 `flora` is still in an early state, and as such must be compiled from source.
-To compile, you will need `rust`, you can find details about installing rust here: https://www.rust-lang.org/tools/install
+To compile, you will need Rust; you can find details about installing Rust here: https://www.rust-lang.org/tools/install

 After cloning the repository, simply run: